-A note regarding transportation: MiT candidates are responsible for finding transportation to and from field sites and other related program activities.
-All candidates are expected to participate in rural, urban, and suburban schools during the 2-year program.
+A note regarding transportation: MiT candidates are responsible for finding transportation to and from field sites and other related program activities. .

 Registration Procedures in Years 1 and 2: Candidates must set up their my.evergreen.edu accounts when admitted to the program and register through this account.